Cannabis in Georgia (U.S. state)

 Cannabis in Georgia is illegal for recreational use, but decriminalized in the cities of Atlanta, Savannah, Macon, Athens, and others.
-Limited medical use is allowed in the form of cannabis oil containing less than 5% THC.
+Limited medical use was legalized in 2015 through low THC cannabis oil, and later legislation expanded the medical cannabis program in the state.
+The first licensed dispensaries opened in 2023.

 Illicit trade

-In the 1970s and 1980s, a number of county sheriffs and deputies were prosecuted for their involvement in the drug trade, including Sheriff John David Davis, a former moonshiner who had been pardoned by President Nixon and was convicted in 1984 of smuggling cannabis into south Georgia.
+In the 1970s and 1980s, a number of county sheriffs and deputies were prosecuted for their involvement in the drug trade, including Sheriff John David Davis, a former moonshiner who had been pardoned by President Nixon and was convicted in 1984 of smuggling cannabis into South Georgia.
 Davis' case parallels that of a number of other former moonshiners who segued into the cannabis trade.

 1983 paraquat spraying

 In 1983, amidst controversy, the Drug Enforcement Administration conducted aerial spraying of illegal cannabis plots in the Chattahoochee National Forest in northern Georgia, using the herbicide paraquat.
 Citizens and a congressman objected, noting paraquat's dangers, and a temporary restraining order was placed on further spraying.
 The federal Drug Abuse Policy Officer Pat McKelvey rebutted that paraquat is a safe and widely used herbicide, and alleged that the objections to the DEA spraying had been raised by cannabis growers and legalization advocates.